industrial-data-space/trusted-connector-documentation/docs/_docs/usage_control.md

 ## Introduction to LUCON

 LUCON (_Logic based Usage CONtrol_) is a policy language for controlling data flows between endpoints.
 The Connector uses [Apache Camel](http://camel.apache.org/) to route messages between services (such as MQTT, REST, or OPC-UA endpoints).
-Message flows are controlled by LUCON policies, a simple policy language for data labelling and taint tracking.
+Message flows are controlled by LUCON policies, a simple policy language for data labeling and taint tracking.

 LUCON is a simple policy language and comes with an Eclipse plugin for syntax highlighting, code completion and compilation into a format that is understood by the policy decision point within the Connector.
 Thus the typical workflow is as follows: